 This sub-fund is suitable for investors who wish to invest in a diversified portfolio of equities and bonds with a focus on China.
-Investors should have a long investment horizon and be prepared to assume the risk associated with investing in Chinese assets.
+Investors should be prepared to assume the risk associated with investing in Chinese assets.

 UBS (Lux) Key Selection SICAV - Dynamic Alpha (USD)